 Gensen Tyoushuu – Withholding Tax and Year End Adjustment

-Taxpayers who work in companies usually have income tax deducted from their salaries, monthly.
-This is called "Gensen Choshu" (withdrawal at source).
-This is good, because it takes away the need for annual declarations.
+Employees who work for companies usually have their income tax deducted from their salaries every month.
+This is called "Gensen Choshu" (withholding tax).
+This is good because it eliminates the need for annual declarations.

-At the end of the year, the process called "Nenmatsu Chosei" (year-end tax adjustment), calculating the difference between the total amount of withholding tax, and the annual tax amount, which is calculated on the amount of 1 year's salary.
+At the end of the year, the process called "Nenmatsu Chosei" (year-end tax adjustment) is carried out, calculating the difference between the total amount of tax withheld at source and the annual tax amount, which is calculated based on the salary amount for 1 year.

 This adjustment is calculated and the employer passes all details and information to the employee in the months of December and January in order to correctly adjust the excess or missing amount.
 Keep all the information you receive.